How to sell art

 Visitors will likely be keen to know how you work, what your creative process is like and what to expect from your finished art pieces – as well as, of course, how to buy your art.

-In case you're unfamiliar with NFTs, they're digital files that are unique to the owner and stored on a blockchain.
+In case you're unfamiliar with NFTs (Non-Fungible Tokens), they're digital files that are unique to the owner and stored on a blockchain.
 We explain blockchain technology in more detail in our Bitcoin explainer guide, but it's essentially a secure way to verify the ownership of digital items.

-Saatchi Art has started to enter the NFT space, as has Artsy.
+As an example, Saatchi Art has entered NFT space.
 There are also some online marketplaces that focus on NFT art such as SuperRare.

 It's easy to see the appeal of selling art in this way.
 It allows your work to exist in a digital format, yet still be bought, sold and owned as an original work of art.

 However, there are drawbacks to selling these kinds of artworks.
-One issue is that the NFT art market is pretty volatile.
-As it's still a relatively new way to buy and sell art, it's hard to predict how much money you'll make from it, and what the future of the market will look like.
+One issue is that the NFT art market is pretty volatile, and sales dropped in 2023 from where they had been the two years previously.

 On top of this, NFTs, like cryptocurrencies, are extremely energy-intensive to create so they have a big environmental impact.
 For anyone looking to reduce their carbon footprint, they're perhaps best avoided.